MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 Use the decomposition tree, to decompose the activities according to *workspace name*, *item name*, *activity status* and additional parameters.

 For example, you can decompose the items in the decomposition tree by *activity status*, then display all the inactive items according to *item name*.
-You can then decide whether some of these items are no longer needed and can be deleted.
+The results can help you decide whether some of these items are no longer needed and can be deleted.

 ### Activity Details page